 - 1. Click the Events tab, and then click the Sabotage button. - 2.
-For each camera head, click Head [#] to select the head to configure, and then perform the following steps. - 3.
 If necessary, click to select the checkbox for Enable Tamper Detection.
-This is the default setting. - 4.
-In the Sensitivity field, enter a number between 1 and 10 to define how sensitive the camera is to a sudden change in the scene.
+This is the default setting.

+3. In the Sensitivity field, enter a number between 1 and 10 to define how sensitive the camera is to a sudden change in the scene.
 The higher the setting, the more sensitive the camera is to detect scene changes.